cs207-project-erin-bruce-will/cs207-FinalProject/docs/milestone1.md

 | $x_{7}$ | $x_4\cdot x_{6}$ | $\frac{3}{2}\cos^2(3)$ | $x_4\dot{x}_{6}+\dot{x}_{4}x_6$ | $\frac{1}{2}\cdot \cos^2(3)-3\sin(3)\cos(3)$ |
 | $x_{8}$ | $3x_1^3$ | $81$ | $9x_1^2\cdot \dot{x_1}$ | $81$ |
 | $x_{9}$ | $x_3+x_7+x_8$ | $\sin(9)+\frac{3}{2}\cos^2(3)+81$ | $\dot{x}_3+\dot{x}_7+\dot{x}_8$ | $6\cos(9)+\frac{1}{2}\cos^2(3)-3\sin(3)\cos(3)+81$ |

+Dual numbers augment the algebra of real numbers by adding a new component to each number.
+That new component, the epsilon value, is the derivative of the function at that number.
+Using dual numbers allows us to store both the function and it's derivative at any point.
+Thus, it is extremely useful to use dual number in automatic differentiation.
+We will use dual numbers to create an automatic differentiation package for Python.

 ### How to Use *PackageName*